3JTechno/Project-1/README.md

 ### Future Enhancements

-1. Enhancement: the solution to keep track of the grid is too complex.
+* The solution to keep track of the grid is too complex.
 The  grid.filling array which contains all indexes of the divs forming the stack could be deleted since all the information exist already in the grid.collection which contains all divs.

+* The 2 Player responsiveness of the keys pressed is sometimes poor.
+This is probably due to the solution implemented to allow 2 keys to be pressed down at the same time (to be reviewed).

 ### Future Features

-1. Increasing Speed: every nb of line to create some kind of difficulty for the player as he is clearing more and more lines.
+* Increasing Speed: every nb of line to create some kind of difficulty for the player as he is clearing more and more lines.

-2. Display Upcoming Element: this will allow the player to make smart choices about where to place the current shape knowing what shape is coming next.
+* Display Upcoming Element: this will allow the player to make smart choices about where to place the current shape knowing what shape is coming next.

-3. 2 Player Usuability: somehow, in 2 Player Mode, the responsiveness of the keys pressed is sometimes poor.
-This is probably due to the solution implemented to allow 2 keys to be pressed down at the same time (to be reviewed).